1 - Access Cluster

 - Create an IAM user group named ClusterAdminGroup.

-- Create a ClusterRoleBinding with the following content in the target cluster:
+- Create a cluster role binding with the following contents in the target cluster.

 apiVersion: rbac.authorization.k8s.io/v1